Scala-Dev/exp-js-sdk/README.md

 **`channel.listen(name, callback)`**

 Registers a [listener](#listeners) callback for events on the channel with the given `name`.
-Resolves to a [listener](#listeners) when the callback is registered and the network connection has subscribed to the channel.
+Resolves to a [listener](#listeners) when the callback is registered and the connection has subscribed to the channel.

 The callback is called with the broadcast payload as the first argument and a `respond` method as the second argument.
 Call the `respond` method to send a response back to the broadcaster.